Maverick Television: Chrisley Knows Best

-Chrisley Knows Best marks Maverick's first major American TV series; it broadcasts on the USA Network.
+Chrisley Knows Best marked Maverick's first major American TV series; broadcast on the USA Network.
 Chrisley is a reality TV series that follows the lives of multi-millionaire Todd Chrisley, his wife Julie and their family.
 The final episode of the first series clocked an estimated 1.5 million viewers and was broadcast in April 2014.
 It is notable for having a young audience.

-A second series has been commissioned.
+In June 2022, Todd and Julie Chrisley were convicted on federal counts of bank fraud and tax evasion, as well as submitting false documents to banks in order to obtain loans and fund their lavish lifestyle.
+In November 2022, the couple was sentenced to a combined 19 years in prison, with the show being canceled as a result.